heqin-zhu/PL0-parser/README.md

 -f: compile and run the codes stored in file
 ```

-Run 'python parse.py' and enter a REPL state, you can type and run sentences and expressions interactively
+Run `python parse.py` and enter a REPL state, you can type and run sentences and expressions interactively

 # Examples
 ##  expression-example